top of page

 PileLAT Soil Parameters for p-y curve models

-The detailed ground profile and pile length modelled in the PileLAT program is shown in the figure below.
+The detailed ground profile and pile length modeled in the PileLAT program is shown in the figure below.

 The inputs of the soil layers and p-y curve model parameters are defined with the dialog below in the PileLAT program: